Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 - [90° SNES controller port](https://aliexpress.com/item/32828768824.html)
 - [90° female DB15 port](https://aliexpress.com/item/1005005998429505.html)
 - [Arduino Nano, any USB type](https://aliexpress.com/item/1005007475356474.html)

+## To do
+- build and test the device
+- optimize the Arduino code as I have no idea if its current version induces a lag or not.

 To date, the design must still be validated but you can still try it at your own (weak) risk.